-- 9. In the Target Authorization field, select the authorization used by the target App Servers. - 10.
-From the Role field, select the role required for a user to access the App Servers. - 11.
-From the Capability field, select the permissions required for a user to access the App Servers using this credential. - 12.
+- 9. In the Target Authentication field, select the authentication used by the target app servers. - 10.
+From the Role field, select the role required for a user to access the app servers. - 11.
+From the Capability field, select the permissions required for a user to access the app servers using this credential. - 12.
 Click OK.